-No doubt, some of this turnover is due to intentional transition by senior leaders to other opportunities that are more attractive – including higher compensation, new challenges, more attractive growth potential and enhanced career profile.
-Many departures, however, are related to a loss of trust, for any number of reasons, with key stakeholders, most notably the board.
+No doubt, some of this turnover is due to intentional transition by senior leaders to other opportunities that are more attractive – including lifestyle considerations, new challenges, more attractive growth potential, improved compensation and enhanced career profile.
+Many of these departures however are related to a loss of trust, for any number of reasons, with key stakeholders most notably the board and/or major investors.

 The reasons for this loss of trust are varied, but the most common is a failure of leadership, not business acumen or technical ability.
 It’s a given that executives must have the right combination of technical and business skills before they step into their roles.
 What isn’t so clear is the capacity for leadership at the most senior level, particularly in the context of continued turbulence and change.

 So, as a leader, what’s the answer?
-It seems obvious, but it’s about getting better feedback from people that matter, those whose trust and support are critical to your continued success.
-Evidence shows a clear correlation between leadership ability and the willingness to ask stakeholders for feedback.
+Well, one key success factor is about getting better feedback from people that matter, those whose trust and support are critical to your continued success.
+Evidence shows a clear correlation between leadership ability and the willingness to ask major stakeholders for feedback.

 Very few executives would dispute this fact but many don’t act on it.
 Some don’t want honest feedback, many don’t ask for it, and most don’t get much of it – unless it’s forced on them.
 And even if they do want feedback, there’s a key problem.
-They wield lots of power, so while they may be earnest in their quest for feedback, their direct reports, peers or even board members aren’t likely to knock on their door and say ‘I’m going to give you some feedback’.
+They wield lots of power, so while they may be earnest in their quest for feedback, their direct reports, peers, board members or perhaps even investors aren’t likely to knock on their door and say ‘I’m going to give you some feedback’.

-So what are some options, as a senior leader, for getting this much-needed feedback?
+So what are some options, as a senior leader, for getting this much-needed executive feedback?

 - Reach out to colleagues who you trust and who know you well.
 Ask them to provide insight into key strengths and weaknesses on your leadership style – based on their assessment of how you respond in specific work situations.